CluedIn-io/CluedIn.Documentation/docs/110-key-terms-and-features/100-entity-codes.md

 - date of birth
 ```

-If you go the MDM code, make sure you **normalize the values** by either creating a computed column for your data set or by adding a bit of glue code in using advanced mapping.
-Our CluedIn experts can assist you.
+If you go with the MDM code, make sure you **normalize the values** by either creating a computed column for your data set or by adding a bit of glue code in using [advanced mapping](/integration/additional-operations-on-records/advanced-mapping-code).
+Our CluedIn experts can assist you with this task.
 Normalizing the MDM code is important because it will prevent scenarios where editing values changes the origin entity code, leading to undesired effects.

 ### Lack of options to define uniqueness

 **What to do if there is no way to define uniqueness?**

-If you have no way to define uniqueness for your records, generate a GUID using advanced mapping or a preprocess rule.
+If you have no way to define uniqueness for your records, generate a GUID using [advanced mapping](/integration/additional-operations-on-records/advanced-mapping-code) or a pre-process rule.
 However, **each time you process** the records, **duplicates** will be created.
 So, use this option for **one-time only** ingestion.

-**What to if there is no way to define uniqueness and you need to re-process multiple times?**
+**What to if there is no way to define uniqueness and you need to re-process data multiple times?**

 If this is your case, the only way is to fix the issue on the source level.
 You can modify the source of data to set up some kind of uniqueness.
 For example, if you have a SQL table, you can add a unique identifier for each row.